 There are some softer options, which include following a path to view the lakes beyond base camp.
-There is also a much shorter ridge climb you can do just above base camp, and there's a small hill at the head of base camp marked with prayer flags which is around an hour's walk out and back.
-Your guide may also have other suggestions.
+There is also a much shorter ridge climb you can do just above base camp, and there's a small hill at

 Day 14: Return to Yangle Kharka - 122m ascent / 1,214m descent, 16km, 6-7 hours.